tmdt-buw/schlably/docs/source/quickstart.rst

 As aforementioned, calling ``train.py`` automatically tests the model once training is complete.
 If you want to test a certain model again, or benchmark it against other heuristics, proceed as follows:

 #.
 As in training, you need to point to a testing config file like the ones provided in *config/testing*.
 You may change entries according to your needs.
-   We provide a pre-trained PPO model.
-Thus, creating a config in *config/testing/ppo* and assigning *example_ppo_agent* to *saved_model_name* allows you to test without training first.
+   We provide a pre-trained masked PPO model.
+Thus, creating a config in *config/testing/ppo_masked* and assigning *example_ppo_masked_agent* to *saved_model_name* allows you to test without training first.

 #.
 Run